Government of Canada invests in cutting-edge research and the next generation of scientists

 X (Twitter): @CDNScience | Facebook: Canadian Science | Instagram: @cdnscience

-For further information: Contacts, Teodor Gaspar, Press Secretary, Office of the Minister of Citizens' Services, Terry Beech, [email protected]; Media Relations Office, Employment and Social Development Canada, 819-994-5559, [email protected]; Audrey Millette, Press Secretary, Office of the Minister of Innovation, Science and Industry, [email protected]; Media Relations, Innovation, Science and Economic Development Canada, [email protected]; Christopher Aoun, Press Secretary, Office of the Minister of Health, 613-291-4176; Media Relations, Health Canada, 613-957-2983, [email protected]
+For further information: Myah Tomasi, Press Secretary, Office of the President of the Treasury Board of Canada, [email protected], (343) 543-7210; Audrey Milette, Press Secretary, Office of the Minister of Innovation, Science and Industry, [email protected]; Media Relations, Innovation, Science and Economic Development Canada, [email protected]; Christopher Aoun, Press Secretary, Office of the Minister of Health, 613-291-4176; Media Relations, Health Canada, 613-957-2983, [email protected]

 Share this article